andriyadi/EspX/README.md

 # ESPectro
 ESP8266 extended library for Arduino framework, especially for ESPectro development board, that supports Arduino IDE and Platformio.

-##Update
+## Important Update!
 In previous version, this library also includes support to work with Makestro Cloud.
-That support is removed in this version as this library should be all about ESPectro, no need for cloud integration.
+Starting with v0.7.0 that support is removed, as this library should be all about ESPectro, no need for cloud integration.
 The specific Makestro Cloud client library is made available here: https://github.com/dycodex/MakestroCloudClient

+Version 0.7.0 or above is also optimized for **ESPectro Core board v3**.
+It still has backward compability with previous version.
+Just make sure you add `ESPectro_V2` parameter when instantiate ESPectro object.

-##About ESPectro
+## About ESPectro
 It's an ESP8266 development board as the culmination of our 1+ year experience in exploring and developing products with ESP8266 MCU.
 Initially designed for kids in mind, everybody should be able to use it.
 Yet it's still hacker-friendly as we break out all ESP8266 ESP-12F pins.